acaua/4156-PublicPreAssignment/assignment.md

 ## Technical Requirements
 * You are required to use implement your API using [Java Play 2.3.1](http://www.playframework.com/).
     * This requires Java 7.
 If you see the error ` Unsupported major.minor version 51.0` then you are using a version of java tht is too old.
+* You should use the routes file in this repository for your project.
 * To answer question 4 you must record each call to the API.
 You should log this in a database.
 You may use SQLite or an in memory database such as H2.
 * Your application should handle invalid data such as a community district that does not exist by returning `invalid`.